 It’s a whole new year.
-Now, it’s time for companies to shake off the holiday hangover and the year that was, and try to get back to their regular business programming.
+Now that we’ve entered the second month of the year, it’s time for businesses to shake off the holiday hangover, and try to get back to regular business programming.
 The question is: where do you start?

 The holiday season often leaves a lot of unfinished work, uncollected payments, and excess inventory.
-Also, the first few weeks of January are typically a stressful time for business owners as this is when cash flow problems pop up.
-Work often slows down and not enough money comes in because consumers relax from spending.
-Yet, the bills are piling up and taxes and other such requirements need to be completed.
+January is typically a stressful month for business owners as this is when cash flow problems pop up.
+Work often slows down and not enough money comes in as consumers tend to relax from spending.
+Yet, the bills are piling up and taxes and other such payment obligations need to be completed.

 Make a financial to-do list

-First things first, you need to know exactly what you need to get done for the next couple of weeks.
-Which bills need to be paid first?
-When should you follow up on unpaid invoices?
-When do you need to file for taxes?
-Listing all your tasks will help you get organized and allow you to decide which things need to be prioritized.
-Also, this will help lessen the stress as you finally have a clear picture of what you have to do and you know you’re in control.
+Before you embark on improving your cash flow management, it is ideal to get organized with the things that you need to do not only for the next two weeks but also for the rest of the year.
+Listing all your tasks will allow you to decide which things need to be prioritized.
+This will also help lessen the stress as you finally have a clear picture of what you have to do and what you are in control of.

 Do a cash flow forecast

-Doing a simple cash flow forecast can help get you through even toughest times.
-And there’s none more important a time to do this than at the beginning of the year.
+Doing a simple cash flow forecast can help get you through even the toughest times.
+And there’s no better time to do this than at the start of the year.
 Conduct a forecast for the first quarter using data of your expenses and sales from the previous years.
 This way, you can get a clearer picture of how much cash your business will need to operate comfortably in the next couple of months.

 Review your credit terms

-Late payments are among the major causes of cash flow problems for a lot of businesses, especially small and medium enterprises.
+Late payments are among the major causes of cash flow problems for a lot of businesses, especially small businesses.
 Avoid this issue by reviewing and adjusting your credit terms.
 Consider negotiating more efficient payment terms with your current slow-paying customers.
-It’s also best to implement more stringent terms for your new clients.
+It’s also best to implement stronger credit control procedures for new clients.

-For more tips and suggestions on how to properly manage your cash flow for the New Year, get in touch with us here at Slater Byrne Recoveries.
-We have a team of highly skilled and experienced specialists who are always ready to assist you.
+Growing your business and maintaining positive cash flow is not a walk in the park.
+Profitable businesses were not made overnight and require stringent cash flow management.
+For more tips and suggestions on how to properly manage your cash flow for the rest of the year, get in touch with us here at Slater Byrne Recoveries.
+We have a team of highly skilled and experienced debt specialists who are always ready to assist you and your business.